doxout/stractory/README.md

 # Why

 Writing node.js code is easy as long as we stick to a single process.
-But the moment we need to scale beyond that, we may find ourselves needing to rewrite large chunks of our code that unfortunately rely on memory, event emitters and streams being available to all clients (e.g. socket.io).
+However the moment we need to scale beyond that, we may find ourselves needing to rewrite large chunks of our code that unfortunately rely on memory, event emitters and streams being available to all clients (e.g. socket.io).

 To solve this problem we can use e.g. redis as a communication channel between processes.
 However this might mean large changes in our code.

-Another aproach is to write a service for each task and run them on separate processes.
+Another approach is to write a service for each task and run them on separate processes.
 However a single process doing one thing means we constantly need to calculate how many processes of what type we need to run on how many machines